 The Hematology/Oncology Fellowship at Mayo Clinic in Phoenix/Scottsdale, Arizona, trains outstanding specialists in the fields of hematology and oncology who, at the end of three years, demonstrate clinical expertise in the evaluation and treatment of hematologic and oncologic diseases through supervised intensive care of inpatients and longitudinal care of outpatients.

-Our program combines well-rounded clinical training with opportunities to work with world-class investigators in a collegial environment.
-The three-year Hematology/Oncology Fellowship offers:
+This program will provide you with well-rounded clinical training with opportunities to work alongside world-class investigators in a collegial environment.
+The three-year Hematology/Oncology Fellowship offers you: